AANovokhatskiy/pyscarcopula/docs/guide/vine.md

 ## R-vine

-An R-vine selects the tree structure from data using Dissmann's algorithm: at each tree level, a maximum spanning tree is built on |Kendall's tau|, subject to the proximity condition.
+An R-vine selects the tree structure from data using Dissmann's algorithm: at each tree level, a maximum spanning tree is built on `abs(Kendall's tau)`, subject to the proximity condition.

 ```python
 from pyscarcopula import RVineCopula